Tony Bridge: Ordained ministry

 Bridge decided to seek ordination and, in an interview with the Archbishop of Canterbury, Geoffrey Fisher, said that he did not really want to become a priest but could see little alternative.
 He studied at Lincoln Theological College from 1953 and was ordained as a priest in the Church of England in 1955.
 He moved to Romney Marsh to become curate of Hythe in Kent.
 He was appointed as vicar of Christ Church at Lancaster Gate in Paddington in 1958.

 Prostitution was prevalent in his parish, but it also contained many young professionals living in bedsits.
 He preached on intellectual themes, such as the theological purpose of Picasso and Iris Murdoch, and brought in large congregations.
 Bridge was appointed as Dean of Guildford Cathedral in 1968, only seven years after the new cathedral was consecrated, serving in that post for 18 years until 1986.
 He took little pleasure in his administrative duties, but continued to enjoy preaching.
 He was a member of the advisory council of the Victoria and Albert Museum from 1976 to 1979, and also lectured on Greek and Turkish art on cruises in the Mediterranean.

+He retired in 1986.
+He later became a Fellow of the Society of Antiquaries.

+Publications

 He wrote several books, including Theodora: Portrait in a Byzantine Landscape (1978), The Crusades (1980), Suleiman the Magnificent (1983), One Man's Advent (1985) and Richard the Lionheart (1989).
-Upon his retirement in 1986, and became a Fellow of the Society of Antiquaries.